Intilery/intilery.github.io/docs/sdk/ios.md

 ### Track

-Intielry's Track method lets you record the actions your users perform.
+Intilery's Track method lets you record the actions your users perform.
 Every action triggers what we call an “event”, which can also have associated properties.

 To get started, the Intilery iOS SDK can automatically track a few key common events with the [Intilery Native Mobile Schema](../schema/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
 Enable this option during initialization.